-This article offers advice on increasing your overall read/open rate.
+This article offers advice on increasing your overall campaign open rates.

-What's the relationship between open rates and deliverability?
+What's the relationship between campaign open rates and deliverability?

 Often senders will see a low open rate and assume poor deliverability is to blame.
-That's sometimes true, but more often it's the other way around.
-Lots of times your deliverability is suffering because your open rate is low.
-We'll explain.
+That's sometimes true, but more often, it's the other way around.
+Lots of times, your deliverability is suffering because your open rate needs to be higher.

 If Gmail sees that your open rate is low, they can safely assume that:

-- Not many people want to get the messages you are sending - the content is "unwanted"
+- Not many people want to receive your messages

-Both of these are red flags, and even if the list is completely opted in, Gmail — and most other ESPs — will begin to put your message in the spam folder.
+Both of these are red flags, and even if contacts opted into your list, Gmail and most other ESPs will put your message in the spam folder.

-If you suspect your deliverability is sub par, it's likely because your open rates are low.
+If you suspect your deliverability is subpar, it's likely because your open rates are low.
 You are in the right place!
 The following tips will help you improve.
-By taking a few of these steps and boosting your overall open rate, you will see immediate and noticeable improvements to your deliverability and hopefully revenue too.
+By taking a few steps and boosting your overall open rate, you will see immediate and noticeable improvements to your deliverability and, hopefully, revenue.

 It’s not possible to define an average open rate.
-Different industries, different lists and also different brands have completely different metrics.
-Each of them has its own “average open rate”.
+Different industries, lists, and brands have entirely different metrics.
+Each of them has its own “average open rate.”

-That said, as a general rule of thumb, if you need a benchmark you can consider something around 12-15% as an "average" open rate.
-If your open rate is below this, it's probably hurting your deliverability and we'd highly recommend taking measures to improve.
-This is not a scientific or analytic benchmark — it's just the rate where we generally see deliverability issues start to occur.
+That said, as a general rule of thumb, you can consider something around 12-15% as an "average" open rate if you need a benchmark.
+If your open rate is below this, it's likely hurting your deliverability, and we recommend taking measures to improve.
+This is not a scientific or analytic benchmark — it's just the rate at which we generally see deliverability issues start to occur.

 Send to people who want to receive your messages

-- Segment your list.
 Find ways to identify your contact's interests.
-Ask them when the opt-in or observe which pages of your website they most often browse using [Site Tracking.]
+Collect information from them on your subscription form and use Site Tracking to see which pages on your site contacts visit.
 When you send a campaign, send it to a segment of your list so that only the people who would be interested in that content receive the message and, just as importantly, the people who wouldn't be interested won't receive the campaign.

-- Going one step further and requiring that all of your subscribers are double-opt-in (meaning they were sent a confirmation message after subscribing) will add one more layer of security to your opt-in process, further ensuring that all of your subscribers want to receive your content.
+Doing so adds one more layer of security to your opt-in process, ensuring that all your subscribers want to receive your content.
 You can take a softer approach by sending several welcome messages and simply tagging the contacts who open versus the ones who don't.

-- Are you sure your recent sign ups were made by real people?
 Is there a chance a bot is filling out a form?
-After signing up, bots never open messages so they can really make your open rate go down.
-Check some recent signups and if they look suspicious to you, implement CAPTCHA to protect your forms.
+After signing up, bots never open campaigns, so they can really decrease your open rate.
+Check some recent signups and if they look suspicious, implement CAPTCHA to protect your forms.

 It's all about good content

-The brands with the highest engagement and best deliverability have a unique voice, with extremely interesting content that's genuinely wanted by their recipients.
+Brands with the highest engagement and best deliverability have a unique voice, with exciting content that their recipients genuinely want to receive.
 Try to imitate those brands that you love getting emails from.
 If you can send content that people want, they will open it.

-- Test as much as possible.
-Run split tests for subject lines, content variations, and don't be afraid to use split tests in your automations too.
+Run split tests for subject lines and content variations, and be bold and use split tests in your automations too.
 These are very effective ways to identify the content and sending style that resonates with your recipients.
-We'd definitely recommend testing out different sending times to see what works best for your readers.
+We recommend testing different sending times to see what works best for your readers.

-- Rethink the fundamentals of your content and style.
 Try revamping your style to be more personal, include more humor, add more images, and try including giveaways or freebies.
-Try to determine the real value of your content to your readers, and focus on that.
+Try to determine the real value of your content to your readers and focus on that.

 Write a great subject line

-The subject line of your email has a huge impact on your open rate, and sets you up for great click and conversion rates.
-You’ll want it to be catchy and interesting — but you’ll also want to make sure you avoid any “spammy” sounding phrases as well, which your subscribers may find off-putting.
+Your email's subject line greatly impacts your open rate and sets you up for great link click and conversion rates.
+You’ll want it to be catchy and interesting — but you’ll also want to avoid any “spammy” sounding phrases, which your subscribers may find off-putting.
 It can be difficult achieving the perfect balance, but we have some suggestions for improving your subject lines here:

 - Leverage our split test tool with your subject line to see what's working and what's not.

-Though there are endless suggestions for improving open rates, these are some great starting points.
-Message content and sending practices will of course be customized and different to suit every business’ needs, and there is no guaranteed way to improve open rates for all email marketing campaigns — but following these suggestions might be all you need to kick-start your Email Marketing efforts, and make your email campaigns more effective.
+Though endless suggestions exist for improving open rates, these are great starting points.
+Campaign content and sending practices will be customized and different to suit every business’ needs.
+There is no guaranteed way to improve open rates for all email marketing campaigns — but following these suggestions might be all you need to kick-start your email marketing efforts and make your email campaigns more effective.